raktimgg/Machine-Learning-for-Cyber-Security-NYU/Project/Image/README.md

-STRIP defence for trojan attack on text classification.
+STRIP defence for trojan attack on image classification.